TohaTanvir/TohaTanvir/README.md

 <img src="https://c1.wallpaperflare.com/preview/325/617/134/computer-keyboard-apple-electronics.jpg" width="100%">

 <h1 align="center"> Hello there!
 "Assalamu Alaikum", which means "Peace be upon you" in Arabic. </h1>
-<h2 align="center"> "I am **Tanvir** Abdullah **Toha**, a proficient **Full Stack Web Developer**."
+<h2 align="center"> I am **Tanvir Abdullah Toha** <br>
+                         "Bringing ideas to life, from front to back." </h2>

 ## About Me
-I am a highly skilled and motivated Full Stack Web Developer with expertise in WordPress development.
+<h5 align="proper">I am a highly skilled and motivated Full Stack Web Developer with expertise in WordPress development.
 I have strong problem-solving skills and a deep understanding of web development technologies.
-With my attention to detail and passion for creating efficient and user-friendly web solutions, I strive to deliver high-quality work that meets the client's expectations.
+With my attention to detail and passion for creating efficient and user-friendly web solutions, I strive to deliver high-quality work that meets the client's expectations.</h5>

 ## Skills
 - **Programming Languages**        : HTML, CSS, JavaScript, PHP, SQL